James-Chun/MKS22X-FinalProject/README.md

 Devin - Monkeys can now attack the first balloon in their range
       - Monkeys now shoot arrows from their location that travel to the target balloon dealing damage upon contact
       - Reorganized tabs and moved movement methods from main to the respective classes to clean up the main tab

+June 3, 2019
+Devin - Made monkey attacking smoother
+      - Worked on ballon taking damage and popping and list manipulation

+June 4, 2019
+Devin - Added 15 waves of balloons and a play button to send these balloons once the previous wave has been beat
+      - created 5 different kind of balloons with varying speed and health
+      - smoothed out monkey attack even more
+      - added a speed up button from 2x-4x the speed affecting both monkeys and balloons
+      - made the range display of the monkey turn red when is is dragged from the shop over the path signaling that the monkey cannot be         placed there